manwestc/MIMO-indoor-localization-with-HybridNN-TINTOlib/README.md

 [![Open In Colab-CNN+MLP](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/file/d/1dv8QYxPsh-HA7TFlmFfQHGE5oMb5VHk4/view?usp=sharing)
 [![Open In Colab-CNN+MLP-reg](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/file/d/1uQRNgfgi3G2-T4j0VsCnSLLSqzWykPM-/view?usp=sharing)

-### This repository contains the source code used to obtain the results in **"MIMO indoor localization-based a Hybrid Neural Network approach transforming Tidy Data into Synthetic Images"**.
+#### This repository contains the source code used to obtain the results in **"MIMO indoor localization-based a Hybrid Neural Network approach transforming Tidy Data into Synthetic Images"**.

-### This repository includes the primary documents of the scientific paper.
+#### This repository includes the primary documents of the scientific paper.
 It should be noted that the [TINTOlib](https://tintolib.readthedocs.io/en/latest/) library with the specified details was used for this article.

-------------------------------About TINTOlib---------------------------------------------
+# About TINTOlib

 <div>
 <p align = "center">